comet-cc/CCA-Evaluation/README.md

 ./scripts/install-shrinkwrap.sh
 ```

+## 2-Build binary files
-Then you need to open the container:
+Open the container:

 ```
 ./scripts/run-container.sh
 ```

-1-Create suplementary binaries to be included in the target file systems
+Build suplementary binaries to be included in the target file systems
 ```
 ./scripts/build-suplementary.sh
 ```

-2-Run the following commands inside the container
+Build the file systems of the hypervisor and the VM for a particular experiment (for example base experiment).
 ```
 ./scripts/build-buildroot2.sh -e base
 ./scripts/build-buildroot.sh -e base
 ```
+**Hint**: Each experiment has its own file system configuration and file overlays (files which are going to appear in the file system)

-3-Build linux for both the hypervisor and the VM:
+Build linux for both the hypervisor and the VM:
 ```
 ./scripts/build-linux.sh
+./scripts/build-linux-guest.sh
 ```

 Exit from container